 - Select the area you want to record—to select the entire screen, press Windows Key + Shift + F

 - When it’s over, you can save the recording as a video file (separate from the PowerPoint presentation)

 Screen Recording Windows 10 (The Xbox App)

-Microsoft preloads the Xbox app on Windows devices so you can record video games, but it works just as well for businesses.
+Microsoft preloads the Xbox Game Bar on Windows devices so you can record video games, but it works just as well for businesses.

 - Type “Xbox” into the Windows search bar and open the app

 - Hold Windows + G on your keyboard